 Under the terms of the Amended License Agreement, Grünenthal has the exclusive right to commercialize the Product in the Field in the Territory.
 The Company retains control of clinical development, while Grünenthal and the Company will be responsible for certain development activities pursuant to a development plan as agreed between the parties.
 The Company will not receive separate payment for such development activities, apart from the \$0.7 million included under the Amended Agreements.
 Grünenthal is exclusively responsible for marketing approval applications and other regulatory filings relating to the sufentanil sublingual tablet drug cartridge for the Product in the Field in the Territory, while the Company is responsible for the CE Mark and other regulatory filings relating to device portions of the Product.
-In July 2014, Grünenthal submitted an MAA to the European Medicines Agency, or EMA, for ZalvisoTM (15 micrograms sufentanil sublingual tablets) for the management of acute moderate-to-severe post-operative pain in adult patients.
-A CE Mark for Zalviso was obtained in the fourth quarter of 2014 which specifies AcelRx as the device design authority and manufacturer.
-In September 2015, the European Commission approved the MAA for Zalviso for the 28 European Union member states as well as for the EEA.
+A CE Mark for ZALVISO was obtained in the fourth quarter of 2014 which specifies AcelRx as the device design authority and manufacturer.
+In September 2015, the European Commission approved the MAA for ZALVISO (15 mcg sufentanil sublingual tablets) for the management of acute moderate-to-severe post-operative pain in adult patients for the 28 EU member states as well as for the EEA.
+In April 2016, Grünenthal completed the first commercial sale of ZALVISO.